 Nauvoo Historic Sites

-Oxen rides are available on a first-come-first-served basis, with a limit of 8 to 10 seats per ride.
-Reservations are not available and tickets are not required.
+Oxen rides are available on a first-come-first-served basis, with a limit of 8 seats per ride.
+Reservations are not available.
 The ride is short and other group members can find interesting facts about history and about the oxen on nearby reader boards while they wait.
 The ride is located just to the northwest of the Visitors’ Center.

-The Wagon Ride provides an overview of Nauvoo Historic Sites and begins on the west side of Main Street, south of the Family Living Center.
-The Carriage Ride takes visitors a short distance into the countryside while guides share faith-promoting stories about the past.
-This ride begins on the northeast side ofthe Visitors’ Center.
-Tickets are required for both rides during Pageant season only and are picked up at the Visitors’ Center after 9:00 am the day of your desired ride.
-Reservations are not available, and seating is limited for each ride.
-Tickets are time-specific.
-Learn more about wagon and carriage rides.
+The Wagon Tour provides an overview of Nauvoo Historic Sites and begins on the west side of Main Street, south of the Family Living Center.
+The Carriage Tour takes visitors a short distance into the countryside while guides share faith-promoting stories about the past.
+This tour begins on the northeast side of the Visitors’ Center.
+Reservations are required for both tours.
+Each person may reserve up to 5 tickets but no more.
+Tickets expire if the holder is not in line 10 minutes before the wagon departs.
+Those with expired tickets may get in the back of the standby line.
+Large groups should consider splitting up into different wagon times.

 Gathering Places for Group Activities (subject to approval)

 Availability of any venue is not guaranteed, especially between May-July.
-Be sure to make your request as early as possible.
+However, picnic areas, the Parley Fire Pit, and other spaces are available for use by groups.
+Be sure to submit your request as early as possible.
+Learn more about gathering places

 Joseph Smith Historic Site

-Several historic sites adjacent to Nauvoo Historic Sites are owned by the Community of Christ Church, including the Mansion House, the Smith Family Cemetery, Red Brick Store, and more.
-These sites are important to Latter-day Saints, and tours are given by Community of Christ Church.
+Several historic sites adjacent to Historic Nauvoo are owned by the Community of Christ, including the Mansion House, the Smith Family Cemetery, Red Brick Store, and more.
+These sites are important to but not owned by Latter-day Saints.
+Guided tours are only provided by Community of Christ volunteers or staff.
 Please contact the Community of Christ Visitors’ Center regarding hours, tour fees, or other group activities on their property.
+If you take a tour, please be respectful of their presentation and their perspectives on historic events.

-If you visit these properties without taking the tour, please do not conduct classes within the cemetery; take your discussions beyond the fence after visiting so that scheduled tours may be unobstructed and to preserve the reverence of the site.
-Also, yield to all scheduled tours when visiting the Red Brick Store.
-Entrance to other sites requires a tour.
-The Community of Christ welcomes visitors and we encourage you to include these sites in your planning.
+If you visit the Joseph Smith Historic Site without taking the official tour, please do not attempt to enter the Mansion House or other residences.
+Do not conduct classes or discussions within the Smith Family Cemetery; take your discussions beyond the fence after visiting so that scheduled tours may be unobstructed and to preserve the reverence of the site.
+Also, yield to all scheduled tours when visiting the Red Brick Store, and do not expect to visit beyond the gift shop if you are not on a tour.
+The Community of Christ welcomes visitors and we encourage you to include their sites in your planning.
 Consult their website for more information.

 Please recognize that Nauvoo is a small town of about 1,000 residents.
 Each summer, tens of thousands of visitors come to see Nauvoo Historic Sites, and this can be overwhelming.
 You can help all visitors and residents have a better experience by respecting local property and following some simple rules of courtesy: